 Topics covered include basic and clinical research, surgery, anaesthesia, nursing; administrative issues, facility development, management, policy issues, reimbursement; perioperative care, patient and procedure selection, discharge criteria, home care.
 The journal also publishes book reviews and a calendar of forthcoming events.

 Meet the Editors

-The Editors in Chief are Professor Douglas McWhinnie and Dr Mark Skues from the UK.
-Douglas is a surgeon from Milton Keynes Foundation Trust in Milton Keynes, and Mark is an Anesthesiologist at the Countess of Chester Hospital NHS Foundation Trust in Chester.
-Douglas and Mark have extensive experience both nationally and internationally in Ambulatory Surgery and will try to help authors if contacted.
+The Editors in Chief are Dr Mark Skues and Dr Madh Ahuja from the UK.
+Mark and Madhu are Anaesthetists who have led the development of Ambulatory Surgery in their hospitals in Chester and Wolverhampton.
+Mark has been President of the British Association of Day Surgery and Madhu has led several BADS projects.
+Both editors have extensive experience both nationally and internationally in Ambulatory Surgery and will try to help authors if contacted.

 All papers should be submitted by e-mail as a Word document to one of the Editors-in-Chief.
-Surgical papers should be sent to Douglas McWhinnie, and anaesthetic papers to Mark Skues.
-Nursing, management and general papers may be sent to either Editor.
 Please read the instructions to authors and use the checklist provided.